-It is imperative the child or young person is present at their assessment, and, where age permits, if they choose to attend independently, the practitioner must also liaise with carer and social worker.

-- Before commencing the assessment, it is essential to gain consent from the young person or from the child, if they have sufficient capacity and maturity, or from the adult with parental responsibility.
-It is important to consider and assess that the child or young person may have capacity to consent.
+- It is imperative the child/young person is present at their assessment and where age permits, if they choose to attend independently, the practitioner must also liaise with foster parent and social worker. - Before commencing the assessment, it is essential to gain consent from the young person or from the child, if they have sufficient capacity and maturity or from the adult with parental responsibility.
+It is important to consider and assess that the child/young person may have capacity to consent.
 A young person over 16 years is generally deemed competent to consent for themselves.
-Where capacity is questionable refer to the Mental Capacity Act 2005/2019.
-See Consent policy. - For CYPiC the person with parental responsibility may be a birth parent or the local authority.
-Where in doubt contact their social worker for advice. - It is the social worker's responsibility to obtain consent for statutory health assessments, routine screening and immunisations when a child is taken into care. - It is the assessor's responsibility to review details of any previous health assessments and other relevant information to inform the assessment.
-This must clearly be documented in the assessment paperwork.
+Where capacity is guestionable refer to the Mental Capacity Act 2005/2019.
+See Consent policy. - For children/ young people in care the person with parental responsibility may be a birth parent or the local authority.
+Where in doubt contact their social worker for advice. - It is the social worker's responsibility to obtain consent for statutory health assessments, routine screening and immunisations when a child is taken into care. - It is the assessor's responsibility to review details of any previous health assessments, and other relevant information to inform the assessment.
+This must clearly be documented in the assessment paperwork. - For children under the age of 5 years an age-appropriate assessment tool should be used to assess development and social emotional development. - When the completing practitioner documents on relevant paperwork it is essential that the voice of the child is identified, regardless of their age or ability to communicate.